janchri/MusicBox_ESP32a1s/README.md

 - MFRC522 with SPI

 HowTo:
--Remove the resistors above buttons to get access to SPI bus (VSPI) and connect a common MFRC522
+- Remove the resistors above buttons to get access to SPI bus (VSPI) and connect a common MFRC522